tiyd-python-2015-05/programming-language-classifier/lang_class/README.txt

 To run the classifier on specified test data and compare to specified answers (must be saved np.array format):
 ./classifier.py --from_text=(filename or folder name) --Ytest=answer_file_name.npy

+The preprocessor can use TfidfVectorizer with an altered tokenizer or with the -cv argument will use the custom CodeVectorizer

+The classifier can be either a Decision Tree (default) or you can specify Multinomial Naive Bayes by passing -bayes to ./classifier.py